gaphor/gaphor/docs/merge_conflicts.md

 ![merge conflict window](images/merge-conflict-window.png)

 Merge actions are grouped by diagram, where possible.
-Once changes are applied, they can only be reverted by pressing undoing the change (hit _Undo_).
+Once changes are applied, they can only be reverted by undoing the change (hit _Undo_).

 ```{note}
 If you accept all changes, you’ll end up with the incoming model.